GuildCrafts/web-development-js/CONTRIBUTING.md

 - "JS source code is written using ECMAScript 2015"
 - "Users can search for links by title with an HTTP GET request"

-Each of these describes a _feature_ of the product, and each can be converted to a yes/no question, e.g. "Can links have one or more tags?".
+Each of these describes a _feature_ of the product, and each can be converted to a binary **yes/no** question, e.g. "Can links have one or more tags?".

 It is up to you to decide exactly how _specific_ to make your specifications.
 If you leave some room for interpretation, that allows learners the freedom to make their own implementation decisions.
 So long as they are _verifiable_, they will work as specs.

+#### Step 5: Suggest a Quality Rubric

+Beyond the specifications for _features_ of the final product, you should suggest some criteria for what constitutes a _good quality_ product.

+The quality rubric doesn't describe the external characteristics of the product, but the caliber of its construction.
+Unlike specifications, which describe features that either do or don't hold true (they are binary), a quality rubric exists on a gradient: you assign a maximum point value to each criteria so that reviewers can determine how many points to award.

+For example, a chair from IKEA and a chair built by a master carpenter could both have the same specifications: dimensions, shape, etc. But the _quality_ of the carpenter's chair would be much higher, reflecting the care and professionalism that went into its design and construction.

+This would be a good, basic rubric for most any piece of software:

+- Codebase has 100% test coverage: 50pts
+- Variables, functions, and classes/modules are clearly named: 100pts
+- `README` and `CONTRIBUTING` files are well written: 50pts

+Feel free to use this as a starting point, and come up with your own criteria as well.

-#### Step 5: Determine Team Size & Difficulty Level
+#### Step 6: Determine Team Size & Difficulty Level

 All goals have a "recommended team size".
 Some goals are more appropriate for small teams of 3, others for a large team of 5 or 6.